AymonMamd0uh/AymonMamd0uh/README.md

 # 👋 Hi, I’m Ayman Mamdouh Elsayed

-### A backend developer specializing in PHP and the Laravel framework
+### A  Junior backend developer specializing in PHP and the Laravel framework

 🌱 I’m currently learning advanced PHP and Laravel skills to enhance my development expertise.